CSS-Angie/Food-Forest-Foraging/README.md

 - HTML
 - CSS
-- JavaScript (in contactform to assure on of the four options is checked)
+- JavaScript (in contact form to ensure one of the four options is checked)

 ## Other libraries and programs: